 d) Students who formally withdraw or intermit from their studies may be required to pay a proportion of the tuition fees dependent upon the date formal notification of the withdrawal or intermission is received by the University.
 Details can be found in the University Tuition Fee Policy.

 *Payment is due at enrolment except when the student chooses an option to advise of funding from SFE, in which case the instalment is due as soon as funding is received.
 In the case when no funding is available, the first instalment will become due when such notification is received.

 Fees may be paid by a third-party sponsor acceptable to the University, when they have agreed, in writing, to accept responsibility for payment of the tuition fees.
 Home/EU students are expected to provide a valid purchase order from their sponsor for each academic year of their award prior to enrolment.
 Purchase Orders can be sent to: Financial Services, D141 Blackstone Building, College Road, Stoke on Trent, ST4 2DE or uploaded into the student portal.
-Overseas Tier 4 students may only be sponsored by Official Financial Sponsors I.e. Government Organisations and not private individuals.
+Overseas Student visa holders may only be sponsored by Official Financial Sponsors I.e. Government Organisations and not private individuals.

 Overseas students are required to provide an official letter on stamped and dated headed paper from the sponsoring organisation.
 This should be uploaded to the student portal prior to enrolment and must include sponsor details, student name, and length of the sponsorship and the exact value of the sponsorship available.
 However, the responsibility for payment of tuition fees lies with the student and they should ensure their sponsors pay their fees in a timely manner.